 I know this is a heavy blog.
 I write about shame because I too have been unaware of this silent force in my life.
 It’s hard work, but I have pushed against my own shame and have been amazed to see how it has changed my life and my marriage.
 In counseling, I hear and see shame undermining so many marriages.
 Let me encourage you.
 If you do the messy work to smash this bug called shame in your life, you will free yourself from those continuous feelings of sadness, isolation, loneliness and thinking you’re not ‘not enough’.
 It will make all the difference in your marriage and improve your relationship more than you ever could imagine.

-Jeff is a Certified Mental Health Coach at Married Life Counseling and has his doctorate in ministry.
-Through his own experience as a husband and 30 years of counseling couples, Jeff has developed a passion for marriage and helping to restore relationships.
-He has completed extensive work on Emotional Intelligence helping individuals to learn how to minimize the impact of negative emotions and enhance and develop more beneficial ones.
+Jeff is a guest blog writer for Married Life Counseling.
+Through his own experience as a husband, and many years of counseling couples as a pastor, Jeff has developed a passion for marriage and helping to restore relationships.
 Jeff has been married to his wife, Joyce, for 39 years.
 Together they have continued to grow a healthy and flourishing marriage.